mjdarby/Fic/Readme.md

-* What is it
+# What is it
-KnightFic is a Z-Machine interpreter for Windows/Mac/Linux written in Python
+Fic is a work-in-progress Z-Machine interpreter for Windows/Mac/Linux written in Python.

-* TODOs
+# TODOs

-** Read-write
+## Read-write
 - Reading story file
 - Writing save files

-** Architecture
+## Architecture
 - PC
 - Stack
 - Global variables (table begins at word 6, or byte 12)